hadithmv/hadithmv-cloned-15.3.20/README.md

     The cause of most of our society's problems is due to people being uneducated about Islam.
 To solve this redundant issue, they need a way to access Islamic material they can look up for themselves.
 Also, teachers and students alike can benefit from these references, without having to repeat the translation process every time.

 -   **Progressive.**<br>
-    Provide a feature-rich yet user-friendly product for all to use, while maintaining a compatible user experience over varying devices and configurations.
-Interfaces should be responsive and functionality should be integrated.
+    Allah has subjected technology for us to use.
+We aim to provide a feature-rich yet user-friendly product for everyone, while maintaining a compatible user experience over varying devices and configurations.
 Hmv is designed to be mobile-first with minimal bloat.
 Currently supports both web and Android.

 <br>

 ## Milestones